palatok/next-jwt-auth/README.md

 }
 ```

-Now, use the library in your login form component (`src/components/auth/LoginForm.jsx`)
+You are ready to use the library in your login form component (`src/components/auth/LoginForm.jsx`)

 ```jsx
 'use client'